getredash/website/src/pages/kb/data-sources/mongodb-setup.md

 ---
-category: setup
+category: querying
 parent_category: data-sources
-title: MongoDB Setup
+title: MongoDB & Redash
 slug: mongodb
+toc: true
 ---

+# Setup

 To setup a MongoDB connection, you need to at least provide a **Connection String**  and a **DB Name**.